ankitja678-sys/ai-learning-hub-architecture/README.md

 └── updatedAt
 ```

-Additional message/session models can be extended as the platform evolves.
+The database architecture can evolve as new features are introduced.

 ---

 # 🔑 Environment Variables

-Create a local `.env.local` file.
+Create a `.env.local` file.

 Example: